SBOMVault

 VaultScore is not a replacement for your security team's judgment.
 It's a pre-sorted queue.
 The decisions about what to patch, what to compensate, and what to accept are still yours.

 We also don't hide the math.
 The weighting above is the actual weighting.
-You can adjust it per-organization (Enterprise) if your environment changes the calculus — for example, if you ship air-gapped, EPSS matters less and KEV matters more.
+You can adjust it per-organization if your environment changes the calculus — for example, if you ship air-gapped, EPSS matters less and KEV matters more.

 And we don't claim VaultScore is perfect.
 It's a better starting point than CVSS-alone, which is why our customers ship faster patches with smaller queues.
 That's the goal.